Anna Schlicht

-SPRINGFIELD, Ill. – Anna Mae “Annie” Schlicht, 94, of Springfield, passed away peacefully with family by her side at 12:53 a.m.
+SPRINGFIELD, Ill. — Anna Mae “Annie” Schlicht, 94, of Springfield passed away peacefully with family by her side at 12:53 a.m.
 Tuesday, Oct.
 1, 2024, at Concordia Village.

 Annie was born June 27, 1930, in Benton, the daughter of Thomas and Anna LeGrand Hodgkiss.
 She married Ronald Schlicht on July 3, 1963, at their home in rural Springfield.
 He preceded her in passing in 1982.